Select Page

 Dr James Clugston is a conservation biologist with broad research interest in the molecular diversity and evolution of gymnosperms and angiosperms, with a focus towards species conservation of cycads (Cycadales).
 James is passionate about cycads due to their interesting biology and unique adaptations that have allowed them to survive for millions of years.
 The focus of his recent research is the development of new molecular techniques to better understand cycad genetic diversity and apply this to their conservation worldwide.
 In his work he uses a broad range of molecular techniques and approaches in conservation genomics, systematics, phylogenetics, and plant evolution.
 James is also the co-chair for the Global Conservation Consortium for Cycads, Australia and he is an active member of the IUCN SSC Cycad Specialist Group.
 James has recently returned from four very successful field trips (NSW, Qld, Thailand, South Africa) sampling cycads for genetic analysis and will share conservation stories from those places.

 Cycads are amongst the most threatened organisms globally, with continuing declines in populations driven by natural and human activates.
-Australia represents a biodiversity hotspot for cycads representing 22% of the world’s cycad diversity, and although populations were once considered healthy and stable, there evidence of decline of cycad populations here and globally.
-As such initiatives that bring together cycad specialists and conservation scientists are being used to gather knowledge and create action to halt declines.
-Among these, the Botanic Gardens Conservation International (BGCI) and Cycad Specialist Group driven Global Conservation Consortium for Cycads (GCCC) has been launched worldwide and in Australia.
+Australia represents a biodiversity hotspot for cycads containing 22% of the world’s cycad diversity, and although populations were once considered healthy and stable, there evidence of decline of cycad populations here and globally.
+Initiatives that bring together cycad specialists and conservation scientists are being used to gather knowledge and create action to halt declines.
+Among these, the Global Conservation Consortium for Cycads (GCCC) has been launched worldwide and in Australia, driven by the Botanic Gardens Conservation International (BGCI) and the IUCN Cycad Specialist Group.
 The Australian effort is using a regional steering committee and species stewards to support cycad conservation.
-Here, I share the primary objectives for the GCCC in Australia: guiding the development of ex-situ assurance colonies for conservation significant species, updating the IUCN Red List and developing networks of species stewards though citizen science programs.
+Here, I share the primary objectives for the GCCC in Australia: guiding the development of ex-situ assurance colonies for conservation-significant species, updating the IUCN Red List and developing networks of species stewards though citizen science programs.
 Collaborative research is also being used to forge a new understanding of the genetic diversity of cycads in Australia using genomic approaches.
 A new universal genetic marker set is planned that can be applied across all extant cycad lineages (Cycadaceae and Zamiaceae).
 I will outline how our new marker set can address conservation related questions and how it can be used to differentiate interspecific and intraspecific level differences in populations to understand species boundaries, evolutionary relationships, detect hybridisation and create forensic applications for tackling illegal trade in cycads.
+Co-authors: Rachael V. Gallagher, Vanessa Handley and M. Patrick Griffith.

 Dr Carol Booth